U.S. Educators’ Conscientious Objection Pledge to End Complicity in

 Omnia El Shakry (Yale University)

-Oscar Fabian Soto (California State University, San Marcos)
+Oscar Fabian Soto (California State University San Marcos)

 Oumar Ba (Cornell University)